 - Pour the batter into prepared pan and bake for 20-25 minutes until a toothpick inserted into the center comes out clean.
 The cake will spring back when pressed gently and it will be just lightly golden around the edges.
 Transfer to a wire rack to cool completely.

-- For the frosting, combine cream, honey, salt and chopped dark chocolate in a small saucepan over low heat and stir gently as the chocolate slowly melts.
+- Make the frosting.
+Use my best chocolate buttercream, or make this simple ganache frosting.
+Combine cream, honey, salt and chopped dark chocolate in a small saucepan over low heat and stir gently as the chocolate slowly melts.
 Keep an eye on it and let the chocolate melt slowly, then whisk gently until it is smooth and glossy.
 Be careful not to over-heat it.
-Pour it into a bowl and add the sour cream.
+Pour it into a bowl and add the sour cream and vanilla.
 Stir gently with a whisk until all of the sour cream is incorporated and the mixture is smooth, then place it in the fridge for about 15 minutes to cool but not until it is firm.
 It should be the consistency of soft pudding.
 Whisk vigorously for about 20 seconds to lighten it up and use immediately.
 This frosting will firm up once it cools completely and sets.

 christina.marsigliese